Chapter 12.10

 2. General.
 All plans for parking lot construction are to be prepared by a professional engineer licensed in the State of Kansas and submitted to the office of the City Engineer for review.
 Subsequent to the review, the engineer will be notified of the approval of the plans as submitted, or of any necessary changes.
 (Ord.
 2234 § 1; Ord.
 1635 § 1.
 Code 1990 § 13-102)

-Prior to City issuance of a permit for construction of street improvements, the developer shall deposit with the City Clerk a performance bond in an amount to be set by the City Governing Body as a guarantee on the part of the developer that the said street improvements will be completed within a period not to exceed one year in complete conformance with all provisions and requirements.
+Prior to City issuance of a permit for construction of public infrastructure improvements (to include, but not limited to, public streets, sidewalks, storm drainage, grading, street lights, water, and sanitary sewer), the developer shall deposit with the City of Gardner a performance and maintenance bond in an amount approved by the City Engineer based on construction costs provided by the developer’s contractor as a guarantee that the said public infrastructure improvements will be completed within a period not to exceed one year in complete conformance with all provisions and requirements.
 The bond shall be in the amount of 100 percent of the construction cost and guarantee the work for a period of two years from the date of issuance of the project completion certificate.
 (Ord.
-2234 § 1; Ord.
-1635 § 1.
-Code 1990 § 13-103)
+2375 § 1)

 12.10.040 Plans and specifications – Cost of inspection.